CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/README.md

 I found two links helpful for writing this script, regarding [removing blank elements from an array](https://stackoverflow.com/questions/5878697/how-do-i-remove-blank-elements-from-an-array) and [how to create a file in Ruby](https://stackoverflow.com/questions/7911669/how-to-create-a-file-in-ruby).

-The script removes blank elements from our `chinese` array and then writes out the elements to a new file 'chinese_raw_text.txt'.
-After running the script, chinese_raw_text.txt looks like this:
+The script removes blank elements from our `chinese` array and then writes out the elements to a new file `chinese_raw_text.txt`.
+After running the script, `chinese_raw_text.txt` looks like this:

 ![](https://github.com/CallumDyer/Scraping-the-Cantolounge-Jyutping-Chart/blob/main/Screenshots/19_chinese_raw_text.png)

 Next, we construct a list of urls using these characters.
-Copy the characters to a new script named 'script_2_crawling_cantolounge.rb'.
+Copy the characters to a new script named `script_2_crawling_cantolounge.rb`.

 Note that for emacs commands: `C-x h` or `C-x TAB` means hold down the ctrl key and while holding down the key, press x, immediately afterwards press the h or TAB keys respectively. `M-x` means hold down the alt key and while holding down the key, press x.
-If at any point you make a mistake, undo with `C-_` (to be clear, you will need to hold down ctrl and, since the _ character is reached with shift, also hold down shift and then press the _ key (which is also the key for - except without the shift).
+If at any point you make a mistake, undo with `C-_` (to be clear, you will need to hold down ctrl and, since the _ character is reached with shift, also hold down shift and then press the _ key (which is also the key for - except without the shift)).

 Ensure the cursor is at the very start of the file by using the command `M-<` (to be clear, you will again need to hold down alt, hold down shift and press the < key (which is also the key for , except without the shift)).